CancerRegistryOfNorway/NORDCAN/nordcan_participant_instructions/README.txt

 at the actual resulting statistics more carefully in the next release.
-We have also _not_ prioritised performance in this release, so you can expect e.g. the run on processing the cancer record dataset to take 5-20 minutes and the statistics run to take up to an hour.
-However, the intentions is that you should not run out of memory during any computation.
+We have also _not_ prioritised performance in this release, so you can expect e.g. the run on processing the cancer record dataset to take 5-20 minutes and the statistics run to take over an hour.
+However, the intention is that you should not run out of memory during any computation.
 If you do, please contact the dev team on Slack.